t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

-## Open Mobile Alliance (OMA) Lightweight M2M (LwM2M)
+## Open Mobile Alliance (OMA) Lightweight Machine to Machine specification (LwM2M)

-The OMA, (recently succeeded by OMA SpecWorks) LwM2M specification (which includes NB-IoT) {{oma}} defines an architecture where a new device (LwM2M client) contacts a bootstrap server which is responsible for provisioning essential information such as credentials.
+LwM2M specification developed by OMA {{oma}} defines an architecture where a new device (LwM2M client) contacts a bootstrap server which is responsible for provisioning essential information such as credentials.
 After receiving this essential information, the LwM2M client device registers itself with one or more LwM2M Servers which will manage the device during its lifecycle.
 The current standard defines the following four bootstrapping modes:

 * Factory Bootstrap: An IoT device in this case is configured with all the necessary bootstrap information during manufacturing and prior to its deployment.